 Mobile Phones and earphones

 Mobile phones are to be turned-off and are expressly banned from all use around the school site and should be out of sight at all times including in lessons.
-Similarly, earphones should not be worn once on school site.
+Similarly, earphones should not be worn once on the school site.
 The only exception to this rule is where students are within the Sixth Form Centre.
+Earphones can be used in Directed Study.

 We all (including staff) need to be effective role models to our younger students hence this rule.
 As a member of the sixth form you also accept that your phone will be confiscated for the day should you engage in inappropriate mobile phone use.
 Failure to comply will result in a fixed term exclusion.